apache/dolphinscheduler/docker/kubernetes/dolphinscheduler/README.md

-# Dolphin Scheduler
+# DolphinScheduler

-[Dolphin Scheduler](https://dolphinscheduler.apache.org) is a distributed and easy-to-expand visual DAG workflow scheduling system, dedicated to solving the complex dependencies in data processing, making the scheduling system out of the box for data processing.
+[DolphinScheduler](https://dolphinscheduler.apache.org) is a distributed and easy-to-expand visual DAG workflow scheduling system, dedicated to solving the complex dependencies in data processing, making the scheduling system out of the box for data processing.

 ## Introduction
-This chart bootstraps a [Dolphin Scheduler](https://dolphinscheduler.apache.org) distributed deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [DolphinScheduler](https://dolphinscheduler.apache.org) distributed deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites